Internalised stigma in people with seizure conditions

 -

-Anxiety, Bipolar, Depression, Eating disorders, General mental health, PTSD, Suicide and self-harm
+Anxiety, Depression, General mental health, PTSD

-Conducted by: University of Manchester
+Conducted by: University of Glasgow and NHS Ayrshire and Arran

 -